 Class of 2023 and Beyond

 Current freshman (Class of 2024) and sophomores (Class of 2023) still fall under the Pennsylvania State Graduation Requirement.
-There are multiple pathways students can take to satisfy the graduation requirement.
+There are multiple pathways students can take to satisfy the graduation requirement should a student not recieve a proficiency score of 1500 or higher on each of the Keystone exams.

 Pathway 1: Keystone Proficiency